The Historic Park Inn: A Look Inside

 The Law Offices

-The second section of the three-part design is the law offices of Markley & Blythe.
+The second section of the three-part design is the law firm of Markley & Blythe.
 The law offices include a mahogany reception area, a law library, and the office of the central waist.
-Markley was a partner in South American mahogany industries, making the luxurious wood obtainable for the building project.
+Markley was a partner in South American mahogany industries, making luxurious wood obtainable for building projects.

 City National Bank